-According to the AÜG a temporary work agency intending to make the service of temporary workers available to third parties on a commercial basis, requires a license issued by the respective regional directorate of the German Federal Employment Agency.
+According to the AÜG a temporary work agency intending to make the service of temporary workers available to third parties on a commercial basis, requires a license issued by the respective Federal Employment Agency.
 In case a temporary work agency supplies a temporary worker without the required license the employment contract between the agency and the worker is null and void.
 Instead, an employment relationship between the client company and the temporary worker comes about which begins on the date agreed upon by the agency and the client company (Sec.
 10 (1) 1 AÜG).

 The license is initially issued for one year only (Sec.
 2 (4) 1 AÜG).
 An application for extension of the license shall be substituted no later than three months before the end of the year (Sec.
 2 (4) 2 AÜG).
 After a period of three years an unlimited license can be issued (Sec.
 2 (5) 1 AÜG).

 In addition, the construction industry is subject to special restrictions: Hiring out temporary workers to companies in the construction industry for the purpose of performing work usually carried out by workers is permitted, (Sec.
 1 b AÜG).
 Exceptions to this rule apply in certain circumstances.

 What legal requirements apply to the employer-employee relationship?

 The employment relationship between agency and temporary agency worker is governed by labour law including all regular social security provisions.
 In addition, the principle of equality (Equal Treatment/ Equal Pay) applies to all employment relationships on a temporary basis.
 According to this principle, temporary workers are entitled to be given the same basic working conditions, including the same salary, as a similar employee within the hiring company.
 Other working conditions may be agreed upon by the agency and the worker as long as the minimum wage applicable to temporary work is met.